PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

   * This changes the physical distance to the rim of the Melee unit circle.
   * At 82, the rim of the Melee unit circle is basically at the rim of the controller, requiring larger motions for things like smash attacks.
   * At 125, the rim of the Melee unit circle is much farther in, requiring smaller motions for things like smash attacks.
+  * 100 will behave identically to previous firmware versions that do not feature stick scaling.

 # Analog Stick Cardinal Snapping Adjustment - R + A + Du/Dd